 Each agency providing a Transitional Living Placement with subsidy to a youth may invoice the Department for reimbursement for the services described in the Transitional Living Placement with subsidy section.
 The reimbursement rate for Supervision and Services is \$28.25 per unit for up to sixty (60) units in a ninety (90) day period in Phase Two-Part One.
-(One unit equals an hour) The reimbursement rate for Supervision and Services is \$28.25 per unit for up to twenty-four (24) units in a ninety (90) day period in Phase Two-Part Two.
+(One unit equals an hour) The reimbursement rate for Supervision and Services is \$28.25 per unit for up to sixty for up to sixty for up to up to the service of the service o twenty-four (24) units in a ninety (90) day period in Phase Two-Part Two.
 These payments are made at the state office level and require an ASO referral prior to the services being provided.